fmalina/revisions-blocl/activism/nhsforsale.md

 Repeated assertions that it is unsustainable and unaffordable have no foundation.

-If we can’t afford the most cost-effective health service in the world what can we afford?
+If we can't afford the most cost-effective health service in the world what can we afford?

 \*\*\*